MADE IN MONTEREY

 • The Restaurant at Los Laureles in Carmel Valley spins their version of sanddabs with Asian influences.
 Their sanddab tempura is prepared with Basmati rice and Asian vegetables with sesame vinaigrette.

-Sardines: The silver little fish that gave Cannery Row its name is not as abundant as it was in the early 1900's but can still be enjoyed locally.
+SARDINES: The silver little fish that gave Cannery Row its name is not as abundant as it was in the early 1900's but can still be enjoyed locally.

 • The Sardine Factory in Monterey is an obvious choice to enjoy this fish.
 Their Wild California Sardines are lightly smoked in olive oil and served with chopped egg, lemon and capers.